wp-plugins/private-content/readme.txt

 2. The shortcode in action.
 On the left, the text revealed to Administrators only; on the right, the page as seen by lower roles (Editors, Authors, etc., or simply readers).

 == Changelog ==

+= 1.1 =

+* Upon request, added the possibility to align the text left, right, centered and justified.

 = 1.0 =